 In a dangerous position at home, Maria bought the whole floor of a hotel, and lived there with her family and security protection from the government, for a while.

-Desperately needing to escape from rival mafia gangs in Columbia, and under pressure from enemy cartels, Maria could not find a country willing to take her and her children in.
+Desperately needing to escape from rival mafia gangs in Colombia, and under pressure from enemy cartels, Maria could not find a country willing to take her and her children in.

 Thus, Pablo’s wife, son and daughter, lived like nomads, moving from country to country.
 Eventually Maria made her way to Argentina in 1994, on the pretext of a holiday from Mozambique where she had finally been given permission to live (although she only stayed for a few weeks).